Ch3shireDev/Floating-Balloons/README.md

 ## Unit tests

 I use Mocha to create behavior driven tests.
-We have tests for...

-- [x] creating a new bubble
-- [ ] adding text into a bubble
-- [ ] moving a bubble